jeetzala/aws-3tier-infrastructure-project/README.md

 * Applying IAM least-privilege principles
 * Monitoring AWS infrastructure with CloudWatch
 * Troubleshooting private network connectivity
+* Using Terraform to manage AWS infrastructure as code
+* Importing existing AWS resources into Terraform
+* Using Terraform variables and outputs
-* Validating end-to-end cloud application communication
+* Validating infrastructure with `terraform plan`
 * Documenting cloud infrastructure for a technical portfolio

 ---

 # 🧩 Future Improvements

-### Infrastructure as Code

-* Terraform implementation
-* Reusable Terraform modules
-* Variables and outputs
-* Infrastructure deployment documentation

 ### High Availability